renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/custom_labels.md

 To enable custom labels, you need to apply the [configuration changes](#configuration-options) to the local `.pr_insight.toml` file in your repository.

 #### 3. Handle custom labels from the Repo's labels page 💎
-> This feature is available only in Khulnasoft Merge
+> This feature is available only in Pr Merge

 * GitHub : `https://github.com/{owner}/{repo}/labels`, or click on the "Labels" tab in the issues or PRs page.
 * GitLab : `https://gitlab.com/{owner}/{repo}/-/labels`, or click on "Manage" -> "Labels" on the left menu.